Zymbit-Docs/docs/content/bootware/zbcli/update-config/index.md

 ❯   BOTH: Applies new updates to both filesystems and always boot on the first root partition as the active partition.
 Warning: a bad update will have nothing to rollback to and the device will have to go through a recovery process.
 ```

-**Configure data partition size in MB** - Along with A/B partitions for your root file system, Bootware includes a shared, encrypted data partition.
+**Configure data partition size in MB** - Along with A/B partitions for your root file system, Bootware® includes a shared, encrypted data partition.
 The data partition can be accessed from either the Active or Backup partition.
 The default partition size is 512MB.
 Use this option to specify the size of the shared data partition in MegaBytes (MB).

 ```
 ?
 Enter size of data partition in MB ›